 Research Metal Suppliers/Distributors/Service Centers

-Now that you have your materials list, start calling around to local metal supply companies that can provide you the metal you need.
+Now that you have your materials list, start calling around to local metal supply companies that can provide you with the metal you need.
 This will be the most labor-intensive part of your metal buying journey.
 In this current climate, certain steel products have become difficult to acquire, so keep that in mind.
 Also, this is when it’s best to ask what services these companies provide aside from supplying material.
 That can range from cutting material to size, bending, hole punching, delivery, and more.
 This may be the determining factor in what business you choose to purchase from.

 Develop A Budget